EirikV/meteor-workshop/README.md

 # Meteor Chat

 Welcome to this Meteor workshop made for BEKK.
-In this part you are going to build a chat application starting with nothing at all (except for this, very helpful readme).
+In this part you are going to build a chat application starting with nothing at all (except for this very helpful readme).
 As you move through the tasks, you will learn about Meteor's basic concepts, and when you are done, you will be ready for more advanced Meteor tasks.

-So how is this chat application going to look like?
+So what is this chat application going to look like?
 Well, head over to a fully operational death star, ummm I mean chat application, over at [meteor.com](http://bekkchat.meteor.com) and check it out.
 Feel free chat with the other participants throughout the day.

 ## Some resources to help you along
 * **[The full Meteor documentation](http://docs.meteor.com/#/full/quickstart)**